-The new kids on the block, you can find Ballistic Beer Co. and their hoppy tides flowing in Salisbury.
+You can find Ballistic Beer Co. and their hoppy tides flowing in Salisbury, Springfield AND West End, so you're never far from one of their craft brews.
 The brewers describe their beers as, ‘the meeting of something old and something new,’ which seems a perfect fit for a suburban Brisbane renegade brewery.
-You can find their beers at various other bars around Brisbane, or sip onsite from Thursday to Sunday.
+You can also find their beers at various other bars around Brisbane.

 Set up just down the road from the XXXX brewing juggernaut, Aether Brewing is reppin’ it for Milton’s local craft flavour.
 Their beer selection of IPAs, ales, stouts, and pilsners keeps locals in good form, while their food includes some of the finest sandwiches in town (and perfect with a pint).